warp-ds/tech-docs/docs/components/textfield/react.md

 ## Validation

 TextFields can communicate to the user whether the current value is invalid.
-Implement your own validation logic in your app and set the error prop to display it as invalid.
+Implement your own validation logic in your app and set the `invalid` prop to display it as invalid.

-`error` is often paired with `helpText` to provide feedback to the user about the error.
+`invalid` is often paired with `helpText` to provide feedback to the user about the error.

 ```js
 <TextField label="Email" invalid helpText="Ugyldig e-post" />